MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-234-Designated-Financial-Market-Utilities-Regulation-HH/section-234.3.md

 (E) *List of publicly available resources.* A list of publicly available resources, including those referenced in the disclosure, that may help a reader understand how the designated financial market utility controls its risks and addresses the requirements set forth in this paragraph (a); and

-(v) Updates the public disclosure under paragraph (a)(23)(iv) of this section the earlier of every two years or following changes to its system or the environment in which it operates that would significantly change the accuracy of the statements provided under paragraph (a)(23)(iv) of this section.
+(v) Updates the public disclosure under paragraph (a)(23)(iv) of this section the earlier of every two years or to reflect changes to its system or the environment in which it operates that would significantly change the accuracy of the statements provided under paragraph (a)(23)(iv) of this section.

 (b) The Board, by order, may apply heightened risk-management standards to a particular designated financial market utility in accordance with the risks presented by that designated financial market utility.
 The Board, by order, may waive the application of a standard or standards to a particular designated financial market utility where the risks presented by or the design of that designated financial market utility would make the application of the standard or standards inappropriate.

 [77 FR 45919, Aug.
 2, 2012, as amended at 79 FR 65558, Nov.
-5, 2014]
+5, 2014; Reg.
+HH, 89 FR 18766, Mar.
+15, 2024]